-A hot button issue in the background check industry, news of this settlement comes alongside the National Association of Professional Background Screeners’ recent webinar about Safe Harbor requirements and compliance.
+A hot button issue in the background check industry, news of this settlement comes alongside the National Association of Professional Background Screeners’ (NAPBS) recent webinar about Safe Harbor requirements and compliance.
 Kevin Coy, Partner at the law firm Arnall Golden Gregory LLP, and Krysten Jenci of the US Department of Commerce, presented the webinar to provide an overview of mandates for compliance and to assess the implication of compliance breaches.

 Coy will provide a webinar on SafeHarbor requirements and compliance to ClearStar clients on June 9, 2015.

 Ban the Box: Virginia Executive Order Signed Into Law